 The Resurrection of Jesus

-The Jews have a problem with the resurrection story of Jesus in the New Testament because they see several problems with the narrative.
-They believe that if someone is resurrected from the dead it does necessitate that that person qualifies to be the Messiah.
+Jews have a problem with the resurrection story of Jesus in the New Testament because they see several problems with the narrative.
+They believe that if someone is resurrected from the dead it does necessitate that person qualifies to be the Messiah.

 The prophet Elisha resurrected a child in the Old Testament and in the New Testament Jesus resurrected Lazarus.
 None of the Jewish Scriptures state that the Messiah would be resurrected form the dead.